DIY Doorstep Photography

 Step 7 - Editing

 There are loads of photo editing apps that you can use.
-The ones I use or editing my phone snaps are Snapseed and Afterlight.
-If you don’t want to spend money on apps the iPhone as some pretty cool filters that you can use.See how I edited this photo below using the iPhone.
+The ones I use for editing my phone snaps are Snapseed and Afterlight.
+If you don’t want to spend money on apps, the iPhone has some pretty cool filters that you can use.
+See how I edited this photo below using the iPhone.
+Once you’ve finished editing, you can easily share the images so your family members can receive their own copies.

 A couple sits with their dog at the doorstep of a brick house, showcasing doorstep photography in South Lanarkshire